Minto Road, Morningside Manor and Alma Road, Wendywood, Sandton, Johannesburg, South Africa.

 To search this page for keywords, press Ctrl+F (please tell contacts that you found them at www.megaplex.co.za !)

 Links on this page: Back to top ~ Office Details ~ Park News ~ Children's Activities ~ Adult Activities ~ Map of Buildings ~ Park News

 Click any e-mail link to generate a message in your default e-mail program.
 The e-mail also contains a cc to us.
 This shows us which places are getting business from here.
 As a reward for copying us, you get a free subscription to our monthly e-newsletter.
 If you don't want it, just delete the contents of the cc box in your e-mail or, when the newsletter arrives, click the "Unsubscribe" Link.

-This page is offered as a service to the community since the official Ullmann Park web site was discontinued due to budget cuts by the City of Johannesburg ("A World-Class African City", so they claim, ha ha!) – please e-mail us web page corrections or to advertise.
+This page is offered as a service to the community since the official Ullmann Park web site was discontinued due to budget cuts by the City of Johannesburg ("A Third-World-Class African City"!) – please e-mail us web page corrections or to advertise.
 Do NOT contact us for Hall Bookings, Park Enquiries, and the like; instead contact park staff, details directly below.

 Park Staff: Telephone 011 802-3309 (Staff), 011 027 2139 (Bookings), Fax 011 804-5598 – Daniel Mafokoane, Kgomotso Lesifi, Manse Modika and Freda Malatji, Portia for Marlboro Hall bookings. e-mail KgomotsoLesifi@joburg.org.za

 Postal Address: PO Box 1263 Gallo Manor 2052

 Physical Address (two entrances): end of Minto Road, Morningside Manor, and end of Alma Road, Wendywood, Sandton.